Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Analysis

-\paragraph{Diversity evaluation.} To investigate the diversity of the generated captions, we use mBLEU, and n-gram diversity (i.e., Div-$n$ \cite{aneja2019sequential}).
-These metrics evaluate diversity by comparing the $n$-gram differences among the generated captions that belong to the same image.
+To investigate the diversity of the generated captions, we use mBLEU, and n-gram diversity (i.e., Div-$n$ \citep{aneja2019sequential}).
+These metrics evaluate diversity by comparing the $n$-gram differences among the captions generated that belong to the same image.